nickgaya/redbucket/README.md

 This project uses Tox to manage virtual environments for unit tests and other checks.
 Unit tests are written using the Pytest framework.

+The unit tests require a Redis instance.
+By default, the tests attempt to connect to port 6379 of localhost.
+This can be overridden by setting the environment variables `REDIS_HOST` and `REDIS_PORT`.

+    export REDIS_HOST=localhost
+    export REDIS_PORT=6379

+To start a Redis Docker container for running the tests, you can use the *docker_redis.sh* script.
+The script expects an argument specifying the Docker tag or repository, followed by the command to execute.
+For example, to run the tests with against the `redis:alpine` image, use:

+    docker_redis.sh alpine tox